Internal combustion engines run through the combustion of air/fuel mixture.

-6. Faulty Fuel pressure regulator
+6. Faulty Fuel Pressure Regulator

 The fuel pump helps generate the right pressure for fuel to flow through the car’s internal system.
-However, the air filters do get clogged.
+However, the air filters can get clogged.
 Modern cars now have oxygen sensors that monitor the amount of air being supplied to the engine.
-This information is collected by the sensors and transmitted to the onboard computer and from the air/fuel mixture is adjusted.
+This information is collected by the sensors and transmitted to the onboard computer and the air/fuel mixture is adjusted.

-Symptoms of an engine running rich
+Symptoms of an Engine Running Rich

 If you think that your engine is running with a rich mixture, there are some things you should check to confirm this.
 Here are the most common signs of a rich mixture.